Mafoxi/Mafoxi/README.md

 - 🌱 I’m currently learning: **JavaScript and Css**

-- 👨‍💻 All of my projects are available at: [https://github.com/Mafoxi?tab=projects](https://github.com/Mafoxi?tab=projects)
+- 👨‍💻 All of my projects are available at: [Projects of Mafoxi](https://github.com/Mafoxi?tab=projects)

 - 💬 Ask me about: **how to create a bot of discord**